dgaydukov/exchange-core/derivative-matching-engine.md

 * secondary me (also called passive me) that listen output from primary me (this is important, it shouldn't listen incoming messages from message bus, only result of already processed messages by first me) and builds exactly the same state as first ME (so in case first me fail, we can start second me from exactly same place where first fail) => you can use paxos to decide who is primary me and when you should switch to secondary me.
 But no exchange use it, most exchanges has simple fail over logic, if main me fail, promote passive me to primary.
 * multi-threading - new thread per order book - good, but centralization has benefits
 * state-machine recovery is a replay
-* speed, latency, throughput, determinism - basic principle of exchange Exchange should include 3 components:
+* basic principle of exchange - speed, latency, throughput, determinism Exchange should include 3 components:
-  * matching engine (2 instances should be running, see [architecture](#matching-engine-architecture))
+  * matching engine - 2 instances should be running, see [architecture](#matching-engine-architecture)
   * communication channel or bus - [aeron](#aeron---internal-communication-bus) should be used
   * external api - how clients can communicate with the system.
 Most top exchanges uses 3 level of communication
     * http-api